Jo Weil

-Johannes "Jo" Hermann Bruno Anton Weil (born 29 August 1977) is a German actor and television host, best known for his portrayals of Oliver Sabel on the long-running German serial Verbotene Liebe and titular bodyguard, Frank Farmer, in multiple productions of The Bodyguard stage musical, in Austria, Germany, and Switzerland.
+Johannes "Jo" Hermann Bruno Anton Weil (born 29 August 1977) is a German actor, best known for his portrayals of Oliver Sabel on the long-running German serial Verbotene Liebe ("Forbidden Love") and titular bodyguard Frank Farmer in multiple productions of The Bodyguard stage musical in Austria, Germany and Switzerland.

-In addition, Weil's career includes multiple leading and featured guest roles in both English- and German-language television, film, and stage productions since 1996, the release of two music singles, and stints as a host/moderator for German television and online features.
+In addition, Weil's career includes multiple leading and featured guest roles in both English- and German-language television, film and stage productions since 1996, the release of two music singles, and stints as a host/moderator for German television and online features.

 Early life and education

 Weil is the son of a German business owner and a physiotherapist.
 He grew up in Fulda, West Germany, with a brother, Michael, who is three years younger and a lawyer, in Petersberg and finishing his high school education at the Freiherr-vom-Stein-Schule.
 After high school and community service, he attended drama school in Cologne and took private acting and singing lessons.
 From 1998 to 2006, he continued his education via stage workshops at the Arturo Drama School.